peterpeterparker/daviddalbusco.com/src/blog/dynamically-create-canister-smart-contracts-in-motoko.md

 If you ever created a sample project with the [dfx](https://smartcontracts.org/docs/current/references/cli-reference/dfx-parent/) command line, following will feel familiar.

 I created a project named `buckets\_sample`.
 Dfx automatically installs the dependencies and a function that exposes the `main` actor.
 Therefore the JavaScript function that calls the manager to instantiate a new canister uses these pre-made methods.
-I also save the bucket - the principal id of the last canister that is created - in a global variable for reuse purpose.
+I also save the bucket — the principal ID of the last canister that is created — in a global variable for reuse purpose.

 ```javascript
 import { buckets_sample } from '../../declarations/buckets_sample';